CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 - `SX12XX_simple_lora_transmitter` is a very simple LoRa transmitter for the RPI that can also be used for testing purposes.
 You can use `make SX127X_simple_lora_transmitter_pi2` to build it for RPI2 using SX127X LoRa chip.
 Other versions (RPI and RPI4, SX126X and SX128X) are also available, similarly to `SX12XX_simple_lora_gateway.cpp`.

+- `SX1280_ranging_slave` is based on the SX128XLT ranging slave example from the SX12XX library.
+It is exactly the same code than the Arduino example `Arduino_LoRa_SX1280_ranging_slave` that can be compiled on the Raspberry in order to use the gateway as the slave for distance computation at the end-device.
+Type `make SX1280_ranging_slave` or  `make SX1280_ranging_slave_pi2` or `make SX1280_ranging_slave_pi4`, then `sudo ./ranging_slave`.
+Default LoRa settings are defined in `SX1280_ranging_slave.h`.
+You can add arguments to dynamically change bw, sf and frequency: `sudo ./ranging_slave --bw 400 --sf 8 --freq 2403.0`.

 Mapping Arduino pin number to Raspberry pin number
 --------------------------------------------------